Evanston Illinois Child Custody Lawyer

 Parents should work together to find answers to the above questions.
 The help of a third party, including a professional mediator, can help.

 When Parents Cannot Agree

-When parents cannot agree and mediation fail, each parent can ask the court to make a “custody” decision on the family’s behalf.
+When parents cannot agree and divorce mediation fails, each parent can ask the court to make a “custody” decision on the family’s behalf.
 If a court is responsible for making a determination about the allocation of parental responsibilities (child custody), it must do so by considering the best interests of the child.
 The best interests of the child are determined by considering factors such as the relationship the child has with each parent, the child’s preferences, the health of all parties, the wishes of the parents, and more.

 Each parent will be responsible for presenting the court with evidence that their proposed custody arrangement supports the child’s best interests.
 Examples of evidence might include:

 - Proof of one parent providing care for the child (i.e. picking the child up from school, preparing the child’s meals, reading to the child before bed, etc.);

 - Evidence that shows that the other parent is unfit (including social media evidence); and

 - Opinions of third parties, including the child’s teachers, other parents, a school counselor, or a professional child psychologist.